Get 10% Discount On Orders Above $100.Use Coupon Code: OFF10

 To distinguish between APA and MLA in-text citations, explore the features or standards of each style.
 APA style incorporates:

-• A specific formula for the author’s name in the reference list
+- A specific formula for the author’s name in the reference list: Last name, First initial.
+(Year).
+Title of work.
+Publisher.

-• Capitalizing only the first word of a subtitle, without quotation marks
+- Capitalization only for the first word of a title and subtitle, without quotation marks.

 Similarities Between MLA and APA

-Although distinct, MLA and APA share some similarities:
+Although distinct, MLA and APA share some similarities, making them both effective styles for academic writing:

 Conclusion